Policy, Legislation, Scope

 MDNSW takes reasonable steps to ensure your personal information is protected from misuse and loss and from unauthorised access, modification, or disclosure.
 We may hold your information in either electronic or hard copy form.

-Access to personal information in electronic records is restricted to authorised staff and password protected.
+Access to personal information in electronic records is restricted to authorised staff and is password protected.
+MDNSW uses multi-factor authentication (MFA) processes to further enhance security across systems and data is stored on Australian-based servers.

 Any hard copy records are securely stored or disposed of according to the relevant law or regulation.

-All staff complete screening checks before commencing employment with MDNSW including Working with Children checks and National Police checks.
+All staff complete screening checks before commencing employment with MDNSW, including Working with Children checks, NDIS Worker Checks and National Police checks.

 What is the process for complaining about a breach of privacy?

 If you believe that your privacy has been breached, please contact us using the contact information below and provide details of the incident so that we can investigate it.

 Our procedure for investigating complaints of this nature is explained in our Complaints Feedback and Resolution Policy and you can contact us by phone, email, and website or at our office – details at the end of this policy.